Skip to content

 Photovoltaic Mode

-Photovoltaic mode is when the photodiode is not operated with any DC bias across it (i.e. there is 0V0V across it).
+Photovoltaic mode is when the photodiode is not operated with any DC bias across it (i.e. there is 0V0\unit{V} across it).
 This is usually achieved by tying one side of the photodiode to ground, whilst the other side is held at “virtual ground” by an op-amp.

 Photoconductive Mode

 Photoconductive mode is when the photodiode is operated with a reverse-bias voltage across it.
-Applying a reverse-bias to a photodiode can improve the speed of the device, and is the preferred mode of operation for high-speed applications6.
-The speed increase is because a greater reverse-bias increases the depletion region.
+Applying a reverse-bias to a photodiode can improve the speed of the device, and is the preferred mode of operation for high-speed applications.7 The speed increase is because a greater reverse-bias increases the depletion region.
 This in turn reduces the junction capacitance, increasing the bandwidth of the device.

 • Increased speed.